-6.44.
-Functional independence is a condition that exists when successful completion of a system's required functions is not dependent upon any behaviour including failures or normal operation of another system, or upon any signals, data or information derived from the other system.
+- 6.44.
+Functional independence is a condition that exists when successful completion of a system's required functions is not dependent upon any behaviour, including failures or normal operation, of another system, or upon any signals, data or information derived from the other system.
 Functional independence is a means of achieving isolation of a system from another system.
-Functional independence can also be used as a means of achieving isolation between redundant equipment.
+Functional independence can also be used as a means of achieving isolation between redundant equipment. - 6.45.

-21 For example, the analysis or test may consider the maximum voltages within the associated circuit, in comparison with the voltages that the safety circuit can tolerate.

-6.45.
 Functional independence is supported by the architectural design and careful treatment of data that are shared between functions.
 The architectural considerations are described in Section 4.
-The treatment of shared data is discussed in the following.

-6.46.
-Inputs from I&C systems of a lower safety class should not adversely affect the ability of safety systems to perform their safety functions.
+The treatment of shared data is discussed in the following. - 6.46.
+Inputs from I&C systems of a lower safety class should not adversely affect the ability of safety systems to perform their safety functions. - 6.47.

-6.47.
 Safety systems may, however, depend upon inputs from maintenance systems that are not safety classified, for example, systems for performing maintenance, software updates, testing or for setting configuration data.
-Such inputs are typically made with the affected division off line and are verified after data are entered.
+Such inputs are typically made with the affected division off-line and are verified after data are entered

+24 For example, the analysis or test may consider the maximum voltages within the associated circuit, in comparison with the voltages that the safety circuit can tolerate.
-6.48.
-Monitoring systems of a lower safety class may be connected to safety systems providing that it is demonstrated that the monitoring systems cannot disturb the safety systems.
-When safety systems are to be connected to maintenance systems of a lower safety class, the connection should be made only when the affected division or channel is offline, the use of data from the maintenance system is restricted to a specific purpose, and the connection of the maintenance system complies with the computer security programme.

-6.49.
-In circumstances where maintenance is to be allowed at the channel level, sufficient isolation should be provided between channels that are common to a single division.

-6.50.
-The plant operational modes in which the maintenance system may be connected should be specified.

-6.51.
-The transfer of data between safety systems and systems of a lower safety class should be designed so that no credible failures in the systems of the lower safety class will prevent any connected safety system from accomplishing its safety functions.

-6.52.
-The communications of data between redundant elements of a safety group should be designed so that no credible failures in the sending element will prevent the connected elements from meeting their requirements.

-6.53.
-In computer systems, one-directional, broadcast data communication is often used where computer based systems of a higher safety class provide data to systems of a lower safety class.
-Hardware characteristics that enforce the one-directional feature should be considered as a means of ensuring such one-directional communication, e.g. the use of a link that is connected only to a transmitter in the system of a higher safety class and only to a receiver in the system of the lower safety class.

-6.54.
-In justified cases, signals may be sent from systems of a lower safety class to systems of a higher safety class via individual analogue or binary signal lines, provided that:

-• The recommendation in para.
-6.51 is still satisfied;

-• The potential for failures in the system of the lower safety class that could cause spurious actuation of safety classified components is assessed and is shown to be acceptable.
+- 6.48.
+Monitoring systems of a lower safety class may be connected to safety systems provided that it is demonstrated that the monitoring systems cannot disturb the safety systems.
+When safety systems are to be connected to maintenance systems of a lower safety class, the connection should be made only when the affected division or channel is off-line, the use of data from the maintenance system is restricted to a specific purpose, and the connection of the maintenance system complies with the computer security programme. - 6.49.
+In circumstances in which maintenance is to be allowed at the channel level, sufficient isolation should be provided between channels that are common to a single division. - 6.50.
+The plant operational modes in which the maintenance system may be connected should be specified. - 6.51.
+The transfer of data between safety systems and systems of a lower safety class should be designed so that no credible failures in the systems of the lower safety class will prevent any connected safety system from accomplishing its safety functions. - 6.52.
+The communications of data between redundant elements of a safety group should be designed so that no credible failures in the sending element will prevent the connected elements from meeting their requirements. - 6.53.
+In computer systems, one directional, broadcast data communication is often used where computer based systems of a higher safety class provide data to systems of a lower safety class.
+Hardware characteristics that enforce the one directional feature should be considered as a means of ensuring such one directional communication, for example, the use of a link that is connected only to a transmitter in the system of a higher safety class and only to a receiver in the system of the lower safety class. - 6.54.
+In justified cases, signals may be sent from systems of a lower safety class to systems of a higher safety class via individual analogue or binary signal lines, provided that: - The recommendation in para.
+6.51 is still satisfied; - The potential for failures in the system of the lower safety class that could cause spurious actuation of safety classified components is assessed and is shown to be acceptable.